 16 Examples of Unconscious Bias in the Workplace

-We’ve identified 16 types of unconscious bias that commonly affect candidates and employees in the workplace, and also provided some tips for how to avoid them when hiring and retaining employees.
+We’ve identified 16 types of unconscious bias that commonly affect candidates and employees, and also provided some tips for how to avoid them when hiring and retaining employees.

 Unconscious Bias Examples